Woman cooking and seasoning meat

 Most Americans are watching their grocery bills soar and don’t know what to do.
 After all, everyone needs to eat, but it’s getting more and more expensive.
 Luckily, there are some food items you can whip up at home to lower your grocery bill and improve your skills in the kitchen!
-Check out ten foods that taste just as good, if not better, homemade and will help you spend less at the supermarket.
+Check out the list of 15 foods that taste just as good, if not better, and will help you spend less at the supermarket.

 1. Bread and Butter